Incidence of postpartum endometritis is affected mainly by the mode of delivery:

 Diagnosis within 24 hours of delivery is based on clinical findings of pain, tenderness, and temperature > 38° C after delivery.

 After the first 24 hours, postpartum endometritis is presumed present if no other cause is apparent in patients with temperature ≥ 38° C on 2 successive days.
-Other causes of fever and lower abdominal symptoms include urinary tract infections Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys ( pyelonephritis), and lower tract infections, which involve the bladder ( cystitis), urethra... read more (UTIs), wound infection, septic pelvic thrombophlebitis, and perineal infection.
+Other causes of fever and lower abdominal symptoms include urinary tract infections Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper and lower tract infections: Upper tract infections involve the kidneys ( pyelonephritis).
+Lower tract infections involve the bladder... read more (UTIs), wound infection, septic pelvic thrombophlebitis, and perineal infection.
 Uterine tenderness is often difficult to distinguish from incisional tenderness in patients who have had a cesarean delivery.

 Patients with low-grade fever and no abdominal pain are evaluated for other occult causes, such as atelectasis Atelectasis Atelectasis is collapse of lung tissue with loss of volume.
 Patients may have dyspnea or respiratory failure if atelectasis is extensive.
 They may also develop pneumonia.
 Atelectasis is usually... read more , breast engorgement Breast engorgement Clinical manifestations during the puerperium (6-week period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table Normal Postpartum... read more , breast infection Mastitis Mastitis is painful inflammation of the breast, usually accompanied by infection.
 Fever later in the puerperium is frequently due to mastitis.
 Staphylococcal species are the most common causes... read more , UTI, and leg thrombophlebitis Superficial Venous Thrombosis Superficial venous thrombosis is a blood clot in a superficial vein of the upper or lower extremities or, less commonly, in one or more veins of the chest or breast (Mondor disease).
 Superficial... read more .
 Fever due to breast engorgement tends to remain ≤ 39° C. If temperature abruptly rises after 2 or 3 days of low-grade fever, the cause is probably an infection rather than breast engorgement.